GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 alt="A diagram of the Blink renderer.", width="800", height="464" %}

 - _Blink renderer:_
-  - The _local frame tree_ represents the tree of local frames and the DOM within frames.
+  - The _local frame tree fragment_ represents the tree of local frames and the DOM within frames.
   - The _DOM and Canvas APIs_ component contains implementations of all of these APIs.
   - The _document lifecycle runner_ executes the rendering pipeline steps up to and including the commit step.
   - The _input event hit testing and dispatching_ component executes hit tests to find out which